-Badminton players are nominated for a scholarship by BADMINTONscotland Chief Executive, Anne Smillie.
+Badminton players are nominated for a scholarship by Badminton Scotland's Chief Executive.

 To be considered, badminton players must:

-2. Be a full-time member of the BADMINTONscotland Senior Training squad or the GB programme; and/or
+2. Be a full-time member of the Badminton Scotland Senior Training squad; and/or

-The number of places is determined by the size of the award available to the sport and, should the applications outweigh the scholarships available, places will be awarded in accordance with the above, prioritised list of criteria.
+The number of places and total amount of grant are determined by Winning Students.
+Accordingly, should the number of eligible players outweigh the scholarships available, places will be awarded in accordance with the above, prioritised list of criteria.

 Scotland’s University for Sporting Excellence is responsible for the governance of Winning Students which is funded by the Scottish Funding Council.